Library Search or Search Plus – What’s the difference?

 You can also Share the record via social media.

 Library Search and Search Plus allow phrase searching.
-This means that if you insert your search terms in double quotation marks (" ") Library Search and Search Plus will prioritise finding your terms together, in the order you have given.
+To search for a phrase in Library Search go to Advanced Search, select 'Keyword phrase' from the dropdown and insert your phrase.
+To search for a phrase in Search Plus insert your search terms in double quotation marks (" ") and it will prioritise finding your terms together, in the order you have given.

 This is the best way to narrow your search (the example above shows the number of results reduced by over 85% using this technique).
 This may also mean that you are missing out on results that are relevant to your research, but don't use the exact phrase you have used.